quantum-tinkerer/pymablock/docs/source/tutorial/induced_gap.md

 # Induced gap in a double quantum dot

-This tutorial demonstrates how to efficiently use big numerical Hamiltonians, and how _Pymablock_ integrates with [Kwant](https://kwant-project.org/).
+This tutorial demonstrates how to efficiently build effective models from big numerical Hamiltonians, and how _Pymablock_ integrates with [Kwant](https://kwant-project.org/).
-As an example, we will consider a tight binding model of a quantum dot and a superconductor with a tunnel barrier in between.
+As an example, we consider a tight binding model of a quantum dot and a superconductor with a tunnel barrier in between.

 Let's start by importing the necessary packages